houseabsolute/ci-perl-helpers/README.md

 ## Stability Level

-I consider this stuff to be at a beta level of stability.
-I'm trying to do all work in branches so that the master branch will always work with existing projects.
+I try to do all work in branches so that the master branch will always work with existing projects.
 However, I may make breaking changes to the way templates are used, so I encourage you to pin your use to a tag.
 See below for details on how to do that.

 ## Creating a Service Connection